Karimi-Lab/ChAsE/README.md

 <img align="left" src="doc/ChaseLogo.jpg" alt="ChAsE logo"> </img>

-# ChAsE: Chromatin Analysis and Exploration
+# ChAsE: Chromatin Analysis and Exploration Tool

 ChAsE is a cross platform desktop application that provides an interactive graphical interface for analysis of epigenomic data.